georgia-tech-db/evadb/docs/index.rst

 Proposed Solution
 ----------

-That's where EVA DB comes in.
+That's where EvaDB DB comes in.

 1. Quickly build AI-Powered Applications
 ^^^^

 Historically, SQL database systems have been successful because the **query language is simple enough** in its basic structure that users without prior experience can learn a usable subset of the language on their first sitting.
-EVA supports a simple SQL-like query language designed to make it easier for users to leverage AI models.
+EvaDB supports a simple SQL-like query language designed to make it easier for users to leverage AI models.
 With this query language, the user may **chain multiple models in a single query** to accomplish complicated tasks with **minimal programming**.

 Here is an illustrative query that examines the emotions of actors in a movie by leveraging multiple deep-learning models that take care of detecting faces and analyzing the emotions of the detected bounding boxes: